 If you have a laundry list of credit cards with high balances, debt consolidation may offer you an opportunity to combine your debts into one simple monthly payment.
-A debt consolidation loan is a new loan used to pay off old loans, be they auto, personal, student, or virtually any other type of loan/debt.
+A debt consolidation loan is a new loan used to pay off old loans, whether they're auto, personal, student, or virtually any other type of loan, including credit card debt.
 Applying for any new loan impacts your credit, so you should pick the best lenders before you start to minimize the impact on your credit history.

 If you pick the right approach to debt consolidation, you can save hundreds or even thousands of dollars in interest while also alleviating the stresses of multiple monthly payments.
 When choosing the right loan for you, you need to consider interest rates, origination fees, early payoff fees, and minimum credit scores.
 Follow along to learn more about these factors and find the debt consolidation loan that best meets your financial needs.